 - Serve with milk in a ratio of 1:1.

-- To serve hot, heat 1/2 cup chai concentrate with 1/2 cup whole milk or almond milk and enjoy thoroughly.
+- To serve hot, heat 1/2 cup chai concentrate with 1/2 cup whole milk, almond milk, or coconut milk and enjoy thoroughly.